ga4gh/va-spec/docs/source/faq.rst

 The framework approach addresses challenges posed by the diversity of types, levels of complexity, and use cases for evidence and provenance across knowledge domains and application - which means there is no ‘one-size-fits-all’ solution.
 The framework allows custom models built on a common semantic foundation can provide a base level of understanding and interoperability, without restricting expressivity.
 While this approach may not always support out-of-the-box interoperability across all communities of use, it can significantly lower barriers to aggregating, harmonizing, and operating across disparate data.

-See the SEPIO Framework website `here <https://sepio-framework.github.io/sepio-linkml/about/> for more information about this foundational standard on which the VA Specification is built.
+See the `SEPIO Framework website <https://sepio-framework.github.io/sepio-linkml/about/>`_ for more information about this foundational standard on which the VA Specification is built.

 How does the VA Spec use the SEPIO framework?
 #############################################